sapience/xrpl-go/docs/docs/keypairs.md

 The keypairs package provides a set of functions for generating and managing cryptographic keypairs.
 It includes functionality for creating new keypairs, deriving public keys from private keys, and verifying signatures.

 This package is used internally by the `xrpl` package to expose a [`Wallet`](/docs/xrpl/wallet) interface for easier wallet management.
-Nevertheless, it can be used independently from the `xrpl` package for cryptographic operations.
+Nevertheless, it can be used independently of the `xrpl` package for cryptographic operations.

 ## Key components